There are many restrictions when it comes to CBD marketing.

 - By importing a list of prospects you have in a CSV file

-Author’s Note: Respona’s search engine results are powered by Bing so you may notice some differences between results in our search engine and other search engines like Google.
+Author’s Note: Respona’s search engine results are powered by Google.

-For the purposes of this campaign, we’re going to choose the “Search” option.
+For the purposes of this campaign, we’re going to use the “Search” option.

 Next, we need to find opportunities for our campaign using Respona’s search engine.